 The College of Creativity, Discovery and Innovation (CDCI) is the student-facing unit in the Taylor Institute for Teaching and Learning.
-Through the CDCI, we offer our Global Challenges courses, the PURE Awards and the CDCI Student Ambassador Program.
+Through the CDCI, we offer our Global Challenges course UNIV 201, the Program for Undergraduate Research Experience (PURE) Awards and the Global Challenges Student Ambassador Program.

-Take the lead in exploring complex global issues, ask important questions and solve problems that mean something to you in UNIV 201 and UNIV 203: Global Challenges Inquiry.
+Take the lead in exploring complex global issues, ask important questions and solve problems that mean something to you in UNIV 201: Global Challenges Inquiry.

 PURE awards provide financial support to University of Calgary undergraduates to conduct research for 8, 12 or 16 weeks between May and August, making it possible for students to work with University of Calgary researchers to learn how research projects are developed and conducted, and how research results can contribute to new knowledge and solve problems in a field of research and in society.